seanoc5/spring-pgvector/README.md

 * bucket_tight (custom field type) -- title and description copied to a "tight" field
 * bucket_fuzzy (custom field type) -- title and description copied to a "fuzzy" field

-There is some minor solrschema configuration in the `sanity-check` configset:
+There is some minor solrschema configuration in the `spring-pgvector` configset:
 * synonyms
 * protected words
 * highlighting (`hl.*`)